-Domain Name System Security Extensions · Cloudflare Registrar docs
+Domain Name System Security Extensions

 - Navigate to DNS.

-- Scroll down until you reach DNSSEC.
-Select Enable DNSSEC.
+- Scroll down to DNSSEC and click Enable DNSSEC.

-- You will be presented with DS record details specific to your site.
+- You will be presented with DS record details specific to your domain.
 You do not need to copy these or manually enter them when you are using Cloudflare Registrar.
 Instead, select Confirm.

 Cloudflare will publish those DS details in the form of CDS and CDNSKEY records for a domain delegated to Cloudflare.
 The Cloudflare Registrar scans those records at regular intervals.
 When Cloudflare notices you have enabled DNSSEC, Cloudflare gathers those details and sends them to your domain’s registry.